JamesClonk/notes/simracing_career.md

 - **The SimuCube way**: buy the used wheel from Fabio, or give it back to him and buy a fancy Formula wheel for SimuCube and everything is done
 - **The Fanatec way**: give back the used wheel to Fabio, buy into the Fanatec ecosystem

-### The SimuCube way
+## The SimuCube way
-everything's already in place, all you might optonally need/want is new, fancy, shiny Formula-style wheel 😄
+everything's already in place, all you might optionally need/want is new, fancy, shiny Formula-style wheel 😄
 |Component|Name|From?|Price|URL/Pictures|
 |-|-|-|-|-|
 |Wheel|GSI Formula Pro Elite V2|GSI|1159-1379.-|https://gomezsimindustries.com/en-ch/products/formula-pro-elite-v2|